skorudzhiev/skorudzhiev.github.io/pages/about.markdown

 permalink: /about/
 ---

-I'm an experienced Android developer working in the FinTech industry with a focus <br/>on banking solutions for mobile apps.
+I am an experienced Android developer with more than five years of experience gained in the FinTech and recently Healthcare industry.
+I specialize in building innovative and user-friendly mobile solutions, aiming to enhance the user experience and streamline the product success. <br>

-My technical career started as a System administrator supporting a large environment of mission-critical servers distributed across the world, while I was paving my way through the field of software development.
-For the period of 2017/2018, I've been accepted to participate in a Developer Challenge Scholarship sponsored by Google. <br/>
+My technical journey began as a System Administrator, where I supported a large environment of mission-critical servers distributed across the globe.
+This experience instilled in me a strong understanding of server infrastructure, which complements my software development skills. <br>

-<br/>The provided opportunity had a significant impact on my ambition to thrive in the industry as later that year in 2018, I've released my first app on Google Play.
-I'm inspired by the opportunity to work on projects that drive social impact as a positive effect оn the community.
+My passion for technology and its potential to drive positive change led me to participate in the Google Developer Challenge Scholarship in 2017-2018.
+This program significantly fueled my ambition to enter the industry, and later in 2018, I successfully launched my first app on Google Play. <br>

+I'm constantly motivated by the opportunity to create impactful solutions that not only address user needs but also contribute positively to the community.
+My ultimate goal is to leverage my technical expertise and passion to develop innovative mobile applications that empower users and make a lasting social impact.